By Deborah Kennedy, president, National Coalition for Literacy

 Adult education and family literacy providers throughout the country are well aware of the effects of gaps in digital capability on both their programs and their program participants.
 These gaps are evident at multiple levels:

 - Individuals: Large disparities remain between those who are proficient in the use of technology and those who are not.
+Insufficient education is another major barrier, with many lacking the IT skills needed to complete basic computer tasks.
 A recent release from the National Skills Coalition connects this disparity with larger inequities.
 “Digital literacy includes both the capacity to use technology and the cognitive skills necessary to navigate it successfully.
 But a startling one-third of American workers lack these vital digital skills. …Due to longstanding inequities, workers of color are over-represented among those with limited or no digital skills.
 For example, Black workers comprise 12 percent of overall workers, but represent 15 percent of the subset of workers who have no digital skills and 21 percent of those with limited skills.
 Latino workers (who may be of any race) are 14 percent of overall workers, but represent a full 35 percent of workers with no digital skills, and 20 percent of those with limited skills.”

 - Programs: Programs vary widely in their approaches to providing digital skills training, to using distance learning to increase their reach, and to providing professional development in technology-mediated approaches to instruction for adult education practitioners.
 These variations stem from different states’ policies on distance learning and professional development, as well as from differences in the financial and infrastructure capacities of different program contexts (for example, community college based versus CBO based).